-The ultimate walk around the coast path.
+The ultimate walk around the coast path earns the top spot of our top 10.
 Treginnis Head has it all.
 Seals, porpoises and a wide variety of bird life and some of the most breathtaking stunning sights around.
 Fantastic views of Ramsey Island and St Justinians.

 2. Whitesands Beach and St Davids Head

 Legendary for its surf and just five minutes outside the city.
 Stroll along the rugged cliffs of St Davids Head.
 There you’ll find the burial chamber and fortifications on the Carn Llidi outcrop.
 You’ll also find yourself on the oldest part of the British Isles.
 The rocks here are 6 million years old.
 Definitely deserving to be in your top 10!

 A charming inlet.
 In the 18th and 19th centuries it was a flourishing seaport exporting slate and shale.
 Now it is a quaint harbour occupied with small fishing boats.
 Don’t miss the opportunity to buy crab fresh off the boat when the fishermen return.
 Walk along the coast path to the amazing Blue Lagoon at Abereiddy.
 A former slate quarry with unnaturally blue water.
 Look out for the seals.
 Simply exhilarating.

 A beautiful walk to a mystical place.
 The birthplace of St David.
 See the healing well that erupted from the sea when he was born.
 Take in the ruins of the chapel built in honour of St Non, his mother.